 In order to understand the itinerary we will give you the meaning of abbreviations and important things to consider.

-TC or SS both mean Special Stage, which are the competition stages (roads are closed to public).
+SS means Special Stage, which are the competition stages (roads are closed to public).

 SSS means Super Special Stage – these have great spectating and are short stages.